MEDICARE FRAUD WHISTLEBLOWER ATTORNEYS

 SKILLED NURSING FACILITIES & HOSPICE FRAUD

 Many skilled nursing facilities and hospice providers engage in improper practices, illegal deal making and fraud for financial gain.
-These activities include upcoding, unbundling, kickbacks, fraudulent billing and more.
+These activities include upcoding, unbundling, kickbacks, false claims, fraudulent billing and more.
 LEARN MORE >

 WHAT IS MEDICARE FRAUD?

-Medicare is a government insurance program for individuals who are over the age of 65-years-old or people living with certain types of disabilities or illnesses.
-Medicare fraud occurs when healthcare providers and institutions bill the government for services or supplies that have not been provided.
-Medicare fraud can be committed by dishonest providers, practitioners or office staff.
-Typically, the person or people who commit healthcare fraud benefits from the act, and does not do so for the benefit of someone else.
+Medicare and Medicaid are government insurance programs for individuals who are over the age of 65-years-old or people living with certain types of disabilities or illnesses.
+Federal health care fraud occurs with Medicare and Medicaid when healthcare providers and institutions bill the government for services or supplies that have not been provided, and can be committed by dishonest providers, practitioners or office staff.
+Typically, the person or people who commit healthcare fraud benefit from the act, and do not do so for the benefit of someone else.

-This overcharging or unscrupulous billing costs taxpayers hundreds of billions of dollars every year and have caused healthcare costs to consistently rise.
-By some accounts, Medicare fraud accounts for more than twenty percent of total government spending on healthcare, over $200 million each year.
-Medicare whistleblowers have helped the government recover billions of fraudulent charges, but fraud perpetrated against the government is still rampant.
+This overcharging or unscrupulous billing against the law costs taxpayers hundreds of billions of dollars every year and has caused healthcare costs to consistently rise.
+By some accounts, Medicare and Medicaid fraud accounts for more than twenty percent of total government spending on healthcare, over $200 million each year.
+Medicare and Medicaid whistleblowers have helped the federal government recover billions of fraudulent charges, but healthcare fraud perpetrated against the government is still rampant.

 COMMON TYPES OF FRAUD AGAINST MEDICARE

-At Price Armstrong, our Medicare fraud lawyers have extensive experience representing whistleblowers who expose a wide range of corruption and fraud in the healthcare system, including:
+At Price Armstrong, our Medicaid fraud lawyers have extensive experience representing whistleblowers who expose a wide range of corruption and fraud in the healthcare system, including:

-- Billing for services not delivered (phantom billing) — This is perhaps the most common type of Medicare fraud and includes billing the government for services that were never given.
-Common examples include billing for x-rays, blood tests, and supplies that were never provided to the patient.
+- Billing for services not delivered (phantom billing) — This is perhaps the most common type of health care fraud and includes billing the government for services that were never given.
+Common examples include false billing for x-rays, blood tests, and supplies that were never provided to the patient.

 - Billing for unnecessary services — Some hospitals have fraudulently performed tests or procedures that are not medically necessary.
-In the worst cases, this type of conduct is not only fraudulent, it can endanger patient health.
+In the worst cases, this type of conduct is not only fraudulent, but can also endanger patient health.

 - Falsification of patient records — Some providers may try to gain extra money by falsifying records to prove the necessity of more expensive procedures or surgeries.

-- Unbundling — This is the process of separately billing for services that should be combined to receive reimbursement from Medicare at a higher rate.
+- Unbundling — This is the process of separately billing for services that should be combined to receive reimbursement from the federal health care benefit program at a higher rate.
 When billing for services separately, the provider is usually able to receive higher payment.
 Unbundling, or “fragmentation” billing practices are fraudulent.

-- Double billing — When a physician or hospital bills Medicare twice for the same service, this is known as double billing.
+- Double billing — When a physician or hospital bills federal health care twice for the same service, this is known as double billing.

 - Physician self-referrals — Federal law prohibits physicians from referring patients to themselves or to immediate family members.

 - Upcoding — This refers to the practice of exaggerating services rendered to a patient.
-Medicare reimburses hospitals and healthcare providers at rates that vary with the type of treatment or procedure provided.
-Upcoding fraud occurs when a Medicare is billed with a code for a more expensive diagnosis or procedure than the patient actually received.
+Medicare and Medicaid reimburse hospitals and healthcare providers at a rate that varies with the type of treatment or procedure provided.
+Upcoding fraud occurs when a federal health care program is billed with a code for a more expensive diagnosis or procedure than the patient actually received.

-- Falsification of cost reports — Adding additional expenses or padding reports to Medicare is an example of falsifying cost reports.
+- Falsification of cost reports — Adding additional expenses or padding reports to Medicare is an example of falsifying cost reports, which the law defines as a criminal offense.
 Personal expenses or costs necessary to run the healthcare setting are NOT able to be submitted to Medicare.

 WHO CAN BLOW THE WHISTLE ON MEDICARE FRAUD?

-Anyone who has uncovered Medicare fraud in a healthcare setting may be able to report this fraud under the False Claims Act, bring a qui tam action on behalf of the government, and be rewarded as a whistleblower.
-Most often, whistleblowers are Medicare coders, billing specialists, physicians, nurses, or accountants who work for a healthcare provider that is engaged in the fraud.
+Anyone who has uncovered Medicaid fraud in a healthcare setting may be able to report this fraud under the False Claims Act, bring a qui tam action on behalf of the federal government, and be rewarded as a whistleblower.
+Most often, whistleblowers are Medicare and Medicaid coders, billing specialists, physicians, nurses, or accountants who work for a healthcare provider that is filing false claims or otherwise engaged in fraud.

 WHISTLEBLOWER PROTECTION & BENEFITS

-Whistleblowers who report Medicare fraud can be receive significant compensation for their efforts to combat fraud which continue to cost taxpayers billions of dollars.
+Health care fraud whistleblowers can receive significant compensation for their efforts to combat the fraud which continues to cost taxpayers billions of dollars.
 The False Claims Act establishes that whistleblowers are entitled to 15 to 25 percent of the government’s recovery.

-Given the number of Americans on Medicare and the vast resources devoted to healthcare, it is perhaps not surprising that Medicare fraud cases have constituted some of the largest qui tam recoveries in recent times.
-In 2015 alone, the federal government paid $597 million to whistleblowers who reported Medicare fraud.
-By reporting unlawful actions, not only you will be doing the right thing, but the government, in recognition of this public service, mandates that you be awarded a substantial portion of any recovery as a reward for the public service you have provided.
+Given the number of Americans on federal health care and the vast resources devoted to these benefit programs, it is perhaps not surprising that Medicare and Medicaid fraud cases have constituted some of the largest qui tam recoveries in recent times.
+In 2015 alone, the federal government paid $597 million to whistleblowers who reported Medicaid fraud.
+By reporting actions that are against the law, not only you will be doing the right thing, but the government, in recognition of this public service, also mandates that you be awarded a substantial portion of any recovery as a reward for the public service you have provided.

 PROTECTION FOR MEDICARE WHISTLEBLOWERS

-If you are ready to report Medicare fraud in your workplace, know that you are protected by federal and state qui tam laws.
-Under the False Claims Act, you are protected from being harassed, fired, or reprimanded for your actions and compensated for the risks you take exposing misconduct.
-Even though whistleblowers are protected, Medicare fraud laws can be complicated, which is why it is crucial to consult with an experienced attorney prior to taking action.
+If you are ready to report health care fraud in your workplace, know that you are protected by federal and state qui tam laws.
+Under the False Claims Act, you are protected from being harassed, fired, or reprimanded for your actions and compensated for the risks you take in exposing misconduct.
+Even though you are protected, the laws around whistleblowing in healthcare can be complicated, which is why it is crucial to consult with an experienced attorney who knows the law prior to taking action.

-Before you report Medicare fraud, consult the attorneys at Price Armstrong.
+Before you report Medicare and Medicaid fraud, consult the attorneys at Price Armstrong.
 Your initial consultation is free and completely confidential.
-We can help you determine which path is best for you and protect you against demotion, harassment, and termination.
+Our attorneys can help you determine which path is best for you and protect you against demotion, harassment, and termination.

 WHISTLEBLOWER LAWS RELATED TO MEDICARE